code2648/da-id-q1-2022-refresh/content/100-introduction/30-region-selection.md

 ### Login to AWS Workshop Portal

 This workshop creates an AWS account.
-You will need the **Participant Hash** provided upon entry, and your email address to track your unique session.
+You will need the **Event Hash** provided upon entry, and your email address to track your unique session.

 Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
 The following screen shows up.